ReliefApplications/bms_front/src/app/models/README.md

 ### Individual information: beneficiary

 A household member can have its own personnal information, different from the other members (the first name, date of birth, phone, ID etc.).
 The beneficiaryStatus defines whether or not the beneficiary is the head of the household.
 The residencyStatus precises whether the beneficiary is a refugee, a resident or an IDP.
+The addReferral attribute defines whether or not the beneficiary must be assgined a referral.
 Note that the field NationalIds can contains many IDs but for the moment it always contains only one.

 ![Beneficiary](./uml/beneficiary.svg)